 The Notre Dame Cathedral of Saigon, which the French built between 1877 and 1883, shares a name and certain design cues with the Parisian structure.
 The church's box front frame features two large bell towers on both sides of the entry, and all of the red-colored bricks used to construct the cathedral were brought in directly from France.

 The structure itself is stunning with Neo-Romanesque architecture, but there is also a statue of the Virgin Mary in a spotless garden in front of the site.
 The French-inspired architecture of Saigon Notre Dame Cathedral still serves as a halt for people looking for tranquility and historical beauty in the middle of today's busy and constantly moving Saigon.
-Everyday, worshippers continue to offer prayers in front of the Virgin Mary statue by candlelight, but visitors and residents alike also visit to experience the city's true spirit.
+Every day, worshippers continue to offer prayers in front of the Virgin Mary statue by candlelight, but visitors and residents alike also visit to experience the city's true spirit.

-4. Step Inside Local Shopping Heaven at Ben Thanh Market
+4. Step inside Local Shopping Heaven at Ben Thanh Market

 If you ask Saigonese which is the heart of Ho Chi Minh City, I bet that most of them will say Ben Thanh Market.
 This enormous single-story market complex, which is located in the heart of District One, provides everything you could possibly need.
 This market is a fascinating area to explore, offering everything from street food and apparel to fake designer goods.

-5. Don’t miss visiting Cu Chi Tunnels
+5. Don’t Miss Visiting Cu Chi Tunnels

 The Cu Chi Tunnels, which were dug and built during the Vietnam War, are arguably the most famous war tunnels in history and one of the best things to do in Ho Chi Minh City.